 Farming is a pretty big industry in the United States, whether it be picking oranges, producing wheat, or raising cattle.
 North Carolina State University has published that there are twenty-two million Americans who are involved with the nation’s food.
 Most farms are run by small families or individuals, making it essential for research to be still done as corporations aren’t typically involved.
 Scientists are regularly needed to think of safer, more productive ways of farming.

 Sustainable Environmental Design:

-Focus on designing and constructing cities that can expand with the population and stand resilient to time and weather.
+The green design degree focuses on designing and constructing cities that can expand with the population and stand resilient to time and weather.
 These designers work to come up with resource-efficient buildings and such to ultimately create a sustainable city.
 Students learn about the challenges that urban districts face and then brainstorm possible solutions.

 University of California at Berkeley

 Environmental engineers use the principles of engineering, soil science, biology, and chemistry to develop solutions to environmental problems.
 They are involved in efforts to improve recycling, waste disposal, public health, and water and air pollution control.